-- 1. To understand the limitations of silicon electronics and progress of nanoelectronics - 2.
-To study the significance of tunneling effect in nanoelectronic devices - 3.
-To understand the concepts of coulomb blockade and electron transport - 4.
-To emphasize the importance of electronic property of materials in mesoscopic level
+- 1. Understand the limitations of silicon electronics and progress of nanoelectronics - 2.
+Have in-depth technical knowledge in one or more areas of specialization. - 3.
+Understand the significance of tunneling effect in nanoelectronic devices. - 4.
+Use the concepts of coulomb blockade and electron transport.